 The intermediary market had already become increasingly more important in delivering the Society sales growth.
-Business written through non-direct distribution channels amounted to 68% of the total in 2023 (2022: 92%).
+Business written through non-direct distribution channels amounted to 78% of the total in 2024 (2023:- 68%).
 This supports the decision above to focus on intermediary distribution only.

-The Society has strengthened its operational infrastructure through recruitment and employee development, focussed on the ability to deliver the required service to members and intermediaries.
-A new operational structure was agreed in 2023 that has now seen the recent recruitment of two new Supervisors in the Operations Team, to strengthen controls and enhance member and intermediary support.
+The Society has strengthened its operational infrastructure through recruitment and employee development, focused on the ability to deliver the required service to members and intermediaries.
+The new operational structure was implemented in the year, with two new Supervisors in the Operations Team to strengthen controls and enhance member and intermediary support.